2020 nanny pay rates: How much should I pay my nanny?

-How many children will your nanny care for?
+How many children your nanny will care for.
 Nannies that watch multiple children should earn more than nannies watching one child.
 Best practices are to increase your hourly rate $1 to $2 per hour for each additional child a nanny cares for.

-How much experience does your nanny have?
+How much experience your nanny has.
 According to the International Nanny Association's most recent salary benefits survey, nannies with less than two years of experience earn about $2 less per hour than nannies with 3-5 years of experience.
 Additionally, a nanny with 7-10 years experience earns about $2 per hour more than a nanny with 3-5 years of experience.
 The point is, the more experience a candidate has, the more you can expect to pay for their services.

-Household employment taxes - sometimes called nanny taxes, these will be about 10 percent of the wages you pay your nanny.
+Household employment taxes.
+Sometimes called nanny taxes, these will be about 10 percent of the wages you pay your nanny.
 The IRS says when you pay a nanny $2,200 or more during the calendar year, you're responsible for paying these taxes.

-Workers' compensation insurance - your state may require you to have a policy in place to protect you and your nanny if they get hurt while on the job.
+Workers' compensation insurance.
+Your state may require you to have a policy in place to protect you and your nanny if they get hurt while on the job.

-Tax and payroll service - many families opt to have a company like Care.com HomePay handle all the tax filings, payroll calculations, labor law compliance updates and government notice correspondence on their behalf.
+Tax and payroll service.
+Many families opt to have a company like Care.com HomePay handle all the tax filings, payroll calculations, labor law compliance updates and government notice correspondence on their behalf.
 A comprehensive service like this should be part of your budget if you need help.
 Give us a call at (888) 273-3356 for a free consultation and we'll walk you through any questions you have!

 Get started with HomePay!